-The prospective financial statements have been prepared on a historical cost basis, are presented in New Zealand dollars and all values are rounded to the nearest thousand dollars (NZD'000).
+The prospective financial statements have been prepared on a historical cost basis.

+The prospective financial statements are presented in New Zealand dollars, which is the Guardians' functional currency.
+All values are rounded to the nearest thousand dollars (NZD'000).

 Accounting policies are selected and applied in a manner that ensures the resulting financial information satisfies the concepts of relevance and reliability, thereby ensuring the substance of the underlying transactions or other events is reported.